AiursoftWeb/AiurProtocol/Readme.md

 {
     public IActionResult Index()
     {
-        return this.Protocol(ErrorType.Success, "Welcome to this API project!");
+        return this.Protocol(Code.Success, "Welcome to this API project!");
     }
 }
 ```